enzo-dante/tech_prep/README.md

 - free up the main thread so that it can continue working and executing, you can report progress or accept user input and perform those other tasks on the screen or in other parts of the program, while another long-running task that we kicked off in another thread continues to execute in the background.

-- might want to use threads is because an API requires us to provide one.
+- using a thread is ideal because many APIs require us to provide one.

 __PROCESS__